Pwd9000-ML/blog-devto/posts/Azure-KeyVault-Function-Integrate/Azure-KeyVault-Function-Integrate.md

 ![kvsecrets](./assets/kvsecrets.png)

-Now we will configure our function app to reference our key vault and finalize the solution.
+Now we will configure our function app to reference our key vault and test the solution.

+Under the **Functions** pane click **Add** with the following settings:

 Under the **Functions** pane click **Add** with the following settings:

 | Name                    | Value               |